-Our cash flow has historically been subject to significant fluctuations over the course of any given financial year due to seasonal demand for medical devices.
-Seasonal demand has historically resulted in significant annual and quarterly fluctuations in trade and other receivables and inventories, and therefore led to significant variations in working capital requirements and operating cash flows that were not necessarily indicative of changes in our business.
+Our cash flow has historically been subject to significant fluctuations over the course of any given financial year due to cyclical demand for medical devices.
+Cyclical demand has historically resulted in significant annual and quarterly fluctuations in trade and other receivables and inventories, and therefore led to significant variations in working capital requirements and operating cash flows that were not necessarily indicative of changes in our business.
 We believe our working capital is sufficient for our present working capital requirements although we have in the past experienced negative cash flows and associated risks to liquidity, and may in the future experience the same.
-Our negative cash flow situation is described in more detail below.
+Our cash flow situation is described in more detail below.

 We anticipate that cash flow in future periods will be derived mainly from ongoing operations and any capital raising the Company may potentially undertake.
 As of the date of this annual report we do not employ any off-balance sheet financing.
 Because we anticipate relying principally on cash and cash equivalent balances to meet our liquidity requirements, a decrease in the demand for our products, or the inability of our customers to meet their financial obligations to us due to operating difficulties or adverse market conditions, would reduce the availability of funds to us.
-Additionally, we may need to raise additional capital in the event of any changes in FDA regulatory process or recommendations regarding our de novo 510(k) application, or of significant delays in the preparation of our de novo 510(k) application or the FDA review thereof, and/or to fund our U.S. Ablatherm marketing roll-out strategy if and when clearance is granted or to fund current or new development projects.
-See Item 3, "Key Information-Risk Factors-We may not have sufficient funds to fund the FDA approval process for our Ablatherm device through completion and our ongoing operations."
+Additionally, we may need to raise additional capital to fund our U.S. Ablatherm marketing roll-out or to fund current or new development projects.
+See Item 3, "Key Information-Risk Factors-We may not have sufficient funds to promote and market -our Ablatherm device in the U.S. and for our ongoing operations."

-(in thousands of euros) 2014 2013 2012 Net cash generated/(used) in operating activities (1,014) (2,495) (162) Net cash generated/(used) in investing activities (1,034) (589) 234 Net cash generated/(used) in financing activities 6,039 1,937 1,342 Net effect of exchange rate changes 469 788 727 Net increase/(decrease) in cash and cash equivalents 4,461 (360) 2,141 Cash and cash equivalents at the beginning of the year 6,681 7,041 4,900 Cash and cash equivalents at the end of the year 11,142 6,681 7,041 Total cash and cash equivalents, and short-term investments at the end of the year 12,142 7,681 8,077
+(in thousands of euros) 2015 2014 2013 Net cash generated/(used) in operating activities 1,338 (1,014) (2,495) Net cash generated/(used) in investing activities (541) (1,034) (589) Net cash generated/(used) in financing activities 1,987 6,039 1,937 Net effect of exchange rate changes (347) 469 788 Net increase/(decrease) in cash and cash equivalents 2,436 4,461 (360) Cash and cash equivalents at the beginning of the year 11,142 6,681 7,041 Cash and cash equivalents at the end of the year 13,578 11,142 6,681 Total cash and cash equivalents, and short-term investments at the end of the year 14,578 12,142 7,681

-Our cash position as of December 31, 2014, 2013 and 2012, was 2.1 million (including \pounds .0 million of short-term treasury investments), \pounds 7.7 million (including \pounds .0 million of short-term treasury investments) and \pounds 8.1 million (including \pounds .0 million of short-term treasury investments) we experienced positive cash flows of \pounds 4.5 million in 2014, negative cashflows of \pounds 0.4 million in 2013 and positive cash flows of \pounds 2.1 million in 2012.
+Our cash position as of December 31, 2015, 2014 and 2013, was $\in$ 14.6 million (including $\in$ 1.0 million of short-term treasury investments), $\in$ 12.1 million (including $\in$ 1.0 million of short-term treasury investments) and $\in$ 7.7 million (including $\in$ 1.0 million of short-term treasury investments), respectively.
+We experienced positive cash flows of $\in$ 2.4 million in 2015, $\in$ 4.5 million in 2014 and negative cash flows of $\in$ 0.4 million in 2013.

+In 2015, our positive net cash flow was due to a positive cash flow from operations and to warrant exercises for €1.1 million.
 In 2014, our positive cash flow was due to the June 2014 Placement, while cash flow from operations remained negative.
 In 2013, our negative cash flow was primarily due to the cash utilization from our operating activities and was mitigated by the net €2.5 million cash infusion after the May 2013 \$12 million fund raising and the \$8 million repayment in June 2013 of the then outstanding 2012 Non-convertible Debentures.
-In 2012, our positive cash flow was primarily due to the \$5.6 million gross proceeds of the March 2012 Placement and the related \$2.5 million reduction in long-term financial debt

-In 2014, net cash used in operating activities was 0.0 million compared with net cash used in operating activities of 0.5 million in 2013 and 0.6 thousand in 2012.
+In 2015, net cash generated by operating activities was $\in$ 1.4 million compared with net cash used in operating activities of $\in$ 1.0 million in 2014 and $\in$ 2.5 million in 2013.